 For a draft guideline, the committee must consider whether changes to the guideline are needed as a result of consultation comments; any changes to the guideline must be agreed by the committee before publication.

 If changes are made to a guideline as a result of a consultation comment, this must be made clear in the response to the comment.
 If no changes have been made, it should be clear from the response why not.

 Developers should maintain an audit trail of any changes made to the guideline.

-Registered stakeholders who have commented on the draft guideline are sent the final guideline, and comments and responses, in confidence 2 weeks before publication (see chapter 11).
+Registered stakeholders who have commented on the draft guideline are sent the final guideline, and comments and responses, in confidence 2 weeks before publication (see the chapter on finalising and publishing the guideline).
 Comments and responses are made available on the NICE website when the final guideline is published.

 NICE reserves the right to summarise and edit comments received during consultations, or not to publish them at all, if we consider the comments are too long, or publication would be unlawful or otherwise inappropriate.